 Because I made all these pizza at various times, you will see different pans and crusts.
 The Mediterranean one was delicious but mushy.
 Not anymore though since I perfected the dreaded cauliflower crust.

-First, you need one large head of cauliflower, 7″ – 8″ in diameter, about 3 – 3.5 lbs.
-Naturally, cauliflower contains a lot of water and after you remove the outer leaves and separate into florets, you are not left with much.
+You need a large head of cauliflower, 7″ – 8″ in diameter, about 3 – 3.5 lbs.
+Naturally, cauliflower contains a lot of water, and after you remove the outer leaves and separate it into florets, you are not left with much.
 Rinse it under cold water and do not dry.
 I would also recommend making 2 pizza crusts at a time since cauliflower cooks down a lot and doesn’t make a huge pizza.
 Unless you are cooking cauliflower pizza crust recipe only for yourself.